a-grieco/SEGR5910/README.md

 ### Prerequisites

 You will need Docker installed [instructions here](https://docs.docker.com/install/).

-You will need to have Ubuntu saved as an image
+You will need to have Ubuntu

-(if not, run the command `docker pull ubuntu`)
+	If not, run the following in the command shell: `docker pull ubuntu`

 ## Getting Started